Adopt and water a tree

 Watering and adopting a new tree

-If you can adopt and water the new tree, then you should adhere to the same Terms and conditions as the adoption agreement to keep you safe and the tree healthy.
-If you would like to continue next year we would like you to officially adopt the tree in December.
+If you adopt and water the new tree, without completing the adoption form, then you should adhere to the same Terms and conditions as the adoption agreement to keep you safe and the tree healthy.
+If you would like to continue next year we would like you to officially adopt the tree when we reopen the application process in the Autumn.

 The newly planted trees and the adopted tree pits will not be included as part of our weed treatment programme, so maintenance from residents is encouraged and appreciated.